Kearns (Keerans) and Ivey (Ivy) Ancestry

 *Note on dates:

 21 March 1821-21 July 1899 are the dates provided for the life of Elizabeth "Betsy" Kearns by the FARMER (Zeb R. Denny, Ed.) book.
 29 January 1821 - 22 July 1899 are given for Elizabeth on the memorial stone of her parents and on p.
-14 of The Kearns Heritage: Ireland to Randolph County, NC.
+14 of The Kearns Heritage: Ireland to Randolph County, NC and on p.
+104 of The Johnsons and Their Kin of Randolph by Jessie Owen Shaw.
 See the memorial stone link (mentioned above -- Use caution as there is error).
 However, Salem United Methodist Church Cemetery, Randolph County, NC, shows 29 January 1821 - 21 July 1899.

 I have DNA matches who share common ancestors Allen Harris Johnson and Betsy Kearns Johnson.
 Deane Belk and Jennifer Scott.